-Recognise stroke symptoms by acting FAST!
-A/Prof Deidre Anne De Silva from the National Neuroscience Institute explains why.
+Recognise stroke symptoms by thinking F.A.S.T!
+A/Prof Deidre Anne De Silva from the National Neuroscience Institute (NNI), explains more.

 Stroke is the leading cause of adult disability and the third most common cause of death worldwide.
 Yet, many people do not know the symptoms of a stroke.